AryanAhmadChaudhary/Pokemon-Data-Resource-And-Battle-Simulation-MCP-Server/README.md

 - Provides an MCP resource interface to expose this data to LLMs.

 ### Battle Simulation Tool
-- Simulate battles between any two Pokémon by name.
+- Simulate battles between any two Pokemon by name.
-- Implements core Pokémon battle mechanics including:
+- Implements core Pokemon battle mechanics including:
   - Type effectiveness calculations
   - Damage calculations using stats and move power
   - Turn order based on Speed stats
   - Status effects: Paralysis, Burn, Poison
 - Provides detailed battle logs describing each action and outcome.
-- Determines a winner based on which Pokémon faints first.
+- Determines a winner based on which Pokemon faints first.
 - Exposed as an MCP tool interface for use by LLMs.

 ---